 Journal Article: “An Interprofessional Framework for Telebehavioral Health Competencies”

-The CTiBS article “An Interprofessional Framework for Telebehavioral Health Competencies” was published in the Journal for Technology in Behavioral Science by Springer, and can be found here.
+The CTiBS article “An Interprofessional Framework for Telebehavioral Health Competencies” was published in the Journal for Technology in Behavioral Science by Springer Health of Switzerland.
 It is the reflection of four years of work with an interprofessional team representing psychiatry, psychology, social work, counseling, nursing, and marriage and family therapy.
 As part of the team, professionals from each of these disciplines worked diligently to identify elements of telepractice that can help differentiate levels of expertise in workforce development.
 The CTiBS TBH competencies then describe a framework for telebehavioral health using these seven domains: Clinical Evaluation & Care, Virtual Environment & Telepresence, Technology, Legal & Regulatory Issues, Evidence-Based & Ethical Practice, Mobile Health and Apps and Telepractice Development.
 Fifty-one telebehavioral objectives were identified, along with 149 discreet and measurable competencies, or “telebehavioral practices.”